-Specifically, SB 1173:
+Specifically, SB 252:

-- Prohibits the CalPERS and CalSTRS boards from making additional or new investments or renewing existing investments in a fossil fuel company, as defined. - Defines "fossil fuel company" as one of the 200 largest publicly traded fossil fuel companies, as established by carbon content in the companies' proven oil, gas, and coal reserves. - Requires the boards to liquidate existing fossil fuel company investments on or before July 1, 2027. - Requires the boards to develop and send a report to the Legislature and Governor and post the report to the board's website beginning February 1, 2024, and annually thereafter, that includes the following information: - A list of fossil fuel companies that the board has liquidated its investments - A list of fossil fuel companies that the board has not liquidated its investments - A list of fossil fuel companies that the board has not liquidated its investments because the board has determined that the sale or transfer of investments is inconsistent with the board's fiduciary responsibilities and the board has adopted findings in support of that determination.

-- Permits the Board to refrain from any such actions if it determines in good faith that such action would be inconsistent with the Board's fiduciary responsibilities as described in Section 17 of Article XVI of the California Constitution. - Indemnifies present, future, and former board members of CalPERS and CalSTRS, jointly and individually, along with state officers, employees, and investment managers, for any decision to restrict, reduce, or eliminate investments in fossil fuel companies.
+- Prohibits the CalPERS and CalSTRS boards from making additional or new investments or renew existing investments in a fossil fuel company as of January 1, 2024. - Defines "fossil fuel company" as one of the 200 largest publicly traded fossil fuel companies, as established by carbon content in the companies' proven oil, gas, and coal reserves. - Requires the boards to liquidate existing fossil fuel company investments on or before July 1, 2030. - This liquidation requirement is suspended if, upon a good faith determination by the board, an "act of God, war, or other unforeseeable event creates conditions that materially impact normal market mechanisms for pricing assets". - This liquidation requirement shall only be reinstated upon a subsequent good faith finding by the board that market conditions have substantially returned to normal "ex-ante". - Upon the subsequent finding, the board shall have six months to liquidate any remaining investments in a fossil fuel company. - This exception to the liquidation requirement is operative until January 1, 2035, and as of that date become inoperative. - Requires the boards to develop and send a report to the Legislature and Governor and post the report to the board's website beginning February 1, 2025, and annually thereafter, that includes the following information: - $\circ~$ A list of fossil fuel companies that the board has liquidated its investments. - A list of fossil fuel companies that the board has not liquidated its investments. - A list of fossil fuel companies that the board has not liquidated its investments because the board has determined that the sale or transfer of investments is inconsistent with the Board's fiduciary responsibilities and the board has adopted findings in support of that determination. - An analysis of methods and opportunities to rapidly and effectively reduce dependence on fossil fuels and transition to alternative energy sources in a realistic timeframe that avoids negatively contributing to economic conditions particularly damaging to public employee retirement funds and to overall net employment earnings of the state's workforce. - Permits the boards to refrain from any such actions if it determines in good faith that such action would be inconsistent with the Board's fiduciary responsibilities as described in Section 17 of Article XVI of the California Constitution. - Indemnifies present, future, and former board members of CalPERS and CalSTRS, jointly and individually, along with state officers, employees, and investment managers, for any decision to restrict, reduce, or eliminate investments in fossil fuel companies.
+This provision shall only remain in effect until Section 7513.74 is repealed and as of that date is repealed.